impact-initiatives/cleaningtools/README.md

 Then create a notebook using the `clean` notebook template included in the package and start documenting all the parameters.

-Once done you can run each of the code chunck one after the other.
-After the first chapter, you should have the `cleaning log` file created within your the same `data-raw` folder.
-Open it and manually set up the cleaning action for each of the check.
+Once done you can run each of the code chunk one after the other.
+After the first chapter, you should have a `cleaning log` file created within your the same `data-raw` folder.
+Open it and manually set up the cleaning actions for each of the checks.

 Run then the last few chunks to apply the log and review the results…